wolfbiter/kane-quneo-mixxx/README.md

 #####8) Sync / Cue / Jumpsync / Beat Counters
 + *Sync* (ChannelN, beatsync)
 + *Cue* defaults to CDJ behaviour (ChannelN, cue_default)
-+ *Jumpsync* Toggles Jumpsync on/off.
++ *Jumpsync* toggles jumpsync on/off.
 If the deck position changes in any way other than moving forward by playing (ie the deck jumps to a pressed hotcue), and jumpsync is active for that deck, the jumpsync button will flash red and the jumping deck will be synced to the other deck.
 Note, this sync is in terms of *phase* and **not** *tempo*.
 + *Beat Counters*: these are effectively hexidecimal counters which keep track of which beat (1 through 16) each deck is